No one should have to choose between staying safe and exercising their right to vote.

-If you’d prefer to vote in person, that option will still be available for both the August primary and the November general election.
-You can visit mvp.vermont.gov to confirm your voter registration status and local polling place and don’t forget to mark your calendar for the August and November elections!
+If you’d prefer to vote in person, that option will still be available for the November general election.
+You can visit mvp.vermont.gov to confirm your voter registration status and local polling place and don’t forget to mark your calendar for the November 3rdelection!

 Are you ready to be part of the movement?